vlayer-xyz/monorepo/ethereum/circuits/README.md

 ## Main library content

-The main library is available in [lib/](./lib) directory and consist of:
+The main library is available in [lib/](./lib) directory and consists of:

 - Generation of proofs for:
   - [block headers](./get_header/README.md)